quantum-compiler/quartz/README.md

 We do not support parameterized gates currently.

-To input a circuit in `qasm` file, you should first create a `Context` object, providing the gate set you use in your input file as parameter as below:
+To input a circuit in `qasm` file, you should first create a `Context` object, providing the gate set you use in your input file as argument as below:

 ``` cpp
 Context src_ctx({GateType::h, GateType::ccz, GateType::x, GateType::cx,